GiuseDevs/GiuseDevs/README.md

 - 💞️ I’m looking to collaborate on nothing for now c:
 - 📫 You can reach me on giuse.devs@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm lazy
+- ⚡ Fun fact: I'm sometime lazy

 <!---
 GiuseDevs/GiuseDevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.